Energy-Control-and-Optimization-Lab/Control-codesign-of-wave-energy-converters/README.md

 2. Tanh-Based SMC (SMC-Tanh)
 This version of SMC replaces the sign function with a smooth hyperbolic tangent function (tanh) to mitigate chattering while preserving robustness.
 It ensures a continuous control signal, which is more realistic for physical PTO actuators and improves numerical stability during simulation.

-Each controller dynamically adjusts the PTO damping based on the system's velocity and estimated dynamics, aiming to synchronize the device motion with incoming wave excitation and maximize energy extraction.

 3. Proportional-Integral (PI) Controller
 A classical feedback controller that applies a PTO force proportional to the heave velocity (P-term) and the integral of velocity error (I-term).
 It provides a baseline for comparison against advanced nonlinear methods.
 Although simple and robust, its ability to extract energy is limited under highly nonlinear sea states.